-To support providers achieve this aim, Gateshead’s Market Position Statement (MPS) has been developed with the aim to take a fresh look at the social care and health market locally, taking into account work underway to provide integrated support services and provide a tool to help providers identify opportunities and make decisions about how to develop their services in Gateshead that could maximise impact and success of a redesigned or new service offer.
+Gateshead’s Market Position Statement (MPS) aims to take a fresh look at the social care and health market locally, focusing on integrated support services and providing a tool to support providers identify opportunities to develop their services in Gateshead to maximise impact and success of a redesigned or new service offer.

-- Grow your business – it can help providers make decisions about which services to invest in for the future.
+- Grow their business – to which services to invest in for the future.
 It includes detailed intelligence on current levels of activity and forecasts future supply and demand

 - Identify gaps in the market

-The information contained in the MPS will help commissioners to develop the creative, efficient and cost-effective approaches required to address local need in a climate of reducing resources, public service reform and personalisation that will see more people holding personal budgets and making decisions about how their care is provided.
-The drivers for integrating health and social care commissioning include:
+The Digital MPS will support commissioners to develop creative, efficient and cost-effective approaches required to address local need in a climate of reducing resources, public service reform and personalisation that will see more people holding personal budgets and making decisions about how their care is provided.

 - People have told us their experience of care is fragmented.
-Where our system has needed to be strongest (for example, for people with multiple and complex needs), it has often been the
+Where our system has needed to be strongest (for example, for people with multiple and complex needs).

-- We need to work differently in order to deliver better outcomes for the people of Gateshead with less
+- We need to work differently in order to deliver better outcomes for the people of Gateshead.